WICG/attribution-reporting-api/AGGREGATE.md

 association between the report and the trigger, these reports can be sent immediately without delay.

+When a trigger context ID is provided, the aggregatable report will not count towards the limit of aggregatable reports per source, nor be limited by it.

 Note: This is an [alternative](https://github.com/WICG/attribution-reporting-api/blob/main/report_verification.md#could-we-just-tag-reports-with-a-trigger_id-instead-of-using-anonymous-tokens) considered for [report verification](https://github.com/WICG/attribution-reporting-api/blob/main/report_verification.md), and achieves all of the higher priority [security goals](https://github.com/WICG/attribution-reporting-api/blob/main/report_verification.md#security-goals).